Home > Gaming GPUs > Resolutions Explained

 4K is many more pixels than the rest, but that doesn't mean 1080p doesn't have enough pixels to be sharp enough for many

 One of the first things to consider when planning a new gaming desktop build is what resolution you’ll be playing at as it plays a huge role in how powerful of a system you’ll need.
-In our recommended PC builds you'll see that we categorize our suggested gaming builds by resolution because your PC gaming resolution is the biggest factor in how much you need to spend.
+For any fresh-faced beginners to the world PCs who may be wondering, what exactly is screen resolution?

-Firstly for any PC beginners who may be wondering, what exactly is resolution again?
 Simply put, resolution refers to the amount of pixels rendered on a screen.
 When you choose a monitor for your gaming PC, you have to decide which resolution monitor you want to get, as while you can change the resolution of a monitor, you ideally want to stick a monitor's native resolution.
 But why is the screen resolution important in gaming?

 See Also: How to See Your FPS When Gaming